Beyond the Black Box: How Agentic Architectures Unlock Truly General Robotics

 • Observational memory records the world in an agent-friendly way as semantic snapshots through textual captions, object-centric image embeddings, and more.
 Our robots can answer questions with grounded evidence, receive images as input and identify similar locations or objects, or just converse casually about a space.

 • Operational memory tracks what the agent attempted, which skills were invoked, previous examples, and how execution unfolded, with the potential to convert each run into reusable competence.
+This can also encode external knowledge such as environmental or task specific guidelines.
+For example, we gave our agent access to the FAA Part 107 guidelines for small UAS piloting, and it was able to ground its decision making in these rules.

 The experience this enables is strikingly human-like.